This Sedona engagement session at Cathedral Rock is still an epic favorite of mine.

 Sedona is my version of heaven on earth.
 I visit every year at least once and it never ceases to amaze me.
 I’ve climbed to the top of Cathedral Rock more times than I can count.
 I love watching the sun go down from the top of Doe Mountain, hiking around Merry Go Round Rock, vineyard hopping throughout the Verde Valley, getting a bite to eat in downtown Cottonwood, and drinking all the margaritas at the Salt Rock Kitchen.
 I feel right at home here, and someday I swear I’ll own a small vacation home nearby.

-Until that day comes, I try to visit as often as I can, and I’ve been lucky to photograph several engagement sessions and wedding celebrations in Arizona over the years.
+Until that day comes, I try to visit Sedona as often as I can, and I’ve been lucky to photograph several engagement sessions and wedding celebrations in Arizona over the years.
 This Sedona engagement session is of epic proportions.
 I flew into Arizona first thing the morning of the session, and believe it or not, it was raining non stop in the desert that day.
 We sat in the parked car, waiting for the clouds to let up.

 We hiked to the top of Cathedral Rock in the rain, and as soon as we arrived to the top, the clouds parted and the sun began to shine.
 It worked out to our advantage because we were the only ones at the top, a rarity for Cathedral Rock.
 It was the most quiet and peaceful it has ever been.

-If you are considering taking your photos at Cathedral Rock in Sedona, here are my best tips:
+If you are considering taking your engagement photos at Cathedral Rock in Sedona, here are my best tips:

 I can’t stress this enough.
 I’ve hiked to the top of Cathedral Rock more times than I can remember and it’s increasingly become busier and busier.
 I highly recommend visiting on a week day and during a quieter time of year.
 I personally love to visit in late November when the crowds are thin.
+You’ll want your Sedona engagement photos to feel intimate and like you are the only two in the world.

 There are 2 small parking lot areas at the trailhead for Cathedral Rock.
 You’ll need to purchase a Red Rocks pass which is $5 per day.
 Because of it’s popularity, the parking lots can fill up fast, so I recommend arriving plenty early to make sure you can snag a spot.
 The Cathedral Rock trailhead can also be accessed via the Templeton and Baldwin trails, so in a worst case scenario, you can park at those trailheads and hike over to Cathedral Rock from there.